 - the normal force between the crate and the ramp

 - the static friction force between the crate and the ramp

 - At what angle will the crate just begin to slip?

 - Draw it.

-This is an example of a classic physics problem that students have been solving since the Seventeenth Century.
+This is an example of a classic physics problem that students have been solving since the 17th century.
 It starts as an equilibrium problem, since the crate isn't going anywhere.